 1. The University of the District of Columbia

-Students who are interested in a cheap Bachelor’s in Architecture and Environmental Design will find a unique offering at the University of the District of Columbia.
-This school confers a 120-credit hour BS in Architecture that has a stated focus on urban sustainability.
-This affordable degree program will fulfill the foundational requirements for students interested in moving into graduate study to become registered architects, but it is also a great choice for students who wish to study environmental design.
-This program requires a mix of lectures and design studios, ensuring that students can put into practice what they’ve learned in the classroom.
-With small class sizes and affordable tuition, it is definitely a program worth looking into.
+Students interested in a low cost Bachelor’s in Architecture and Environmental Design will find a unique offering at the University of the District of Columbia.
+The 120-credit hour program has a stated focus on urban sustainability.
+This affordable degree program will fulfill the foundational requirements for students interested in moving into graduate study to become registered architects.
+It’s also a great choice for students who wish to study environmental design.
+This program includes a mix of lectures and design studios.
+This ensures that students can put into practice what they’ve learned in the classroom.
+With small class sizes and affordable tuition, it is a program worth looking into.

 In-State Tuition: $5,888